bplmaps/lmec-main-site/content/donate/_index.md

 ## Donations

 Your support is crucial in keeping our programs free, creative, and welcoming for all of our audiences.
 Donate instantly with a credit card or bank account from the form above.
 For more donation options, please [contact Rachel Sharer](mailto:rsharer@leventhalmap.org).

+Donors who set up a monthly recurring donation of $12 or more will become part of our Map of the Month Club.

 Please note that the Leventhal Map & Education Center is an independent nonprofit in a longstanding partnership with the Boston Public Library, and we are dependent on your generous support.
 We are a separate entity from the Boston Public Library Fund and the Associates of the Boston Public Library.